Lead nurturing emails are the perfect way to keep in touch with your prospects after they’ve converted.

 - forward the email to a friend

 Giving each email a goal helps to structure your emails and makes them easier to plan and write – as well as providing subscribers the opportunity to act on them.

-It could be as easy as: ‘Read the latest blog here’.
-It doesn’t have to be pushy, but it should be clear and direct, leaving no room for confusion.
+It could be as easy as: “Read the latest blog here”.
+It shouldn't be pushy, but be clear and direct, leaving no room for confusion.
 People are far more likely to take action if they know what they should be doing.